 General

-The primary duty of a technical committee or subcommittee is the development and maintenance of International Standards.
-However, committees are also strongly encouraged to consider publication of intermediate deliverables as described in Clause 3.
+The primary duty of a committee is the development and maintenance of International Standards.
+However, committees are also strongly encouraged to consider publication of intermediate documents as described in Clause 3.

 International Standards shall be developed on the basis of a project approach as described below.